Rediscovering the American Rust Belt in the Age of Reagan

 Teemer says, “My photographs are beautiful because I need beauty, and organized because I need organization.
 It is also a way to entrust a sense of integrity for these people.
 I am not making fun of their tacky taste or their ignorant sense of design, form, and relationship.
 I feel alive when touching these people’s lives, in the streets and in their personal spaces, particularly the people of a different culture or social class.
 I am reminded of what is truly important in life—love, empathy, and human relationships.”

 This essay is excerpted from the book American Independents: Eighteen Color Photographers (1987), written by Sally Eauclaire and published by Abbeville Press.
 A selection of photographs from Jack D. Teemer, Jr., are currently featured in the exhibition Photographs from the American Rust Belt, on view at Joseph Bellows Gallery in La Jolla, California, from February 27 through March 31, 2016.
-Photo Essay is a monthly series on the CMOA Blog that features images from both emerging and established photographers.
-For past installments, visit the archives.

 Photo Essay is an ongoing series featuring documentary images that examine the social, cultural, and political landscape in Pittsburgh and beyond.